-INSIDE : 5 tips on how best to organize your Craft Room or space through evaluating, breaking up the space into uses and containing all your small items!
+INSIDE : 5 tips on how best to Organize your Craft Room or space through evaluating, breaking up the space into uses and containing all your small items!

 Today is the day!
 Today is the day!
-If you’ve been following me on IG stories, you have seen my craft room space has been a work in progress for a while.
+If you’ve been following me on Instagram stories, you have seen my craft room space has been a work in progress for a while.
 I typically have everything fairly tidy but over the holidays things got out of control and I never was able to get it back in order.

 That is until Tauni from Snap Creativity asked me to join in an amazing Craft Room Tour with a group of other talented bloggers.
 It was just the inspiration I needed to things back on track and I have vowed to never let it get out of hand like that again!!